 Tropico 4 has other downsides too.
 My biggest complaint with the game would be how players are forced to wait for things to work out on their own accord.
 At one point in time I had six or seven total construction offices which are the buildings (and workers essentially) that handle constructing the various unbuilt buildings and properties on my island.
 I had somewhere around 15 total projects that I was waiting on for them to finish and nothing seemed to be happening.
 I finally got sick of just watching the 30 workers walking around doing nothing and I used quick build on the properties.
 It was a waste of both my time and in-game money for this though since I had the facilities and people in place to take care of it.
 There are also weather effects that seem to last forever in game time – I had a tornado go on for about 5 months.
 That’s just ridiculous.

 Beyond the shortcomings, Tropico 4 is a fantastic game and a blast to play.
 I highly recommend giving it a shot if you’re a fan of other games in the strategy and simulation genre because then this one will be just right for you.
 It’s got graphics, good music, a story that’s fun, and it’s a solid title that’ll keep you engrossed for hours.
-Hell, the first level alone I spent extra time on to really squeeze everything I could out of those wretched islanders…uhh, I mean my glorious Tropicans. ¡Viva mi regla!Note: The Tropico 4 review was written based on the PC version of the game provided by the publisher.
+Hell, the first level alone I spent extra time on to really squeeze everything I could out of those wretched islanders…uhh, I mean my glorious Tropicans. ¡Viva mi regla!Note: Tropico 4 was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.